red0124/sgc/README.md

 the **`vec`** structure and corresponding functions which all start with **vec_**.

 *Note: the macro will also generate some functions with the \_p\_ prefix.
-Those funcions are ment to be private and should only be invoked internaly.*
+Those functions are meant to be private and should only be invoked internally.*

 In order to generate a vector of a type some functions may need to exist so the library can know how to work with the type.
 For **`int`** those functions